Documentation Index

 Confirmations show how safe a transaction is from reorg.
 The confirmation number is how many blocks must be added until a block is considered permanent.
-Each chain’s confirmation number is different, and determined by Circle.
-Confirmation numbers are based on a variety of factors, including the chain’s history, potential for reorg, and overall network architecture.
-For L2 chains, Circle waits for blocks on the L1 chain.
-This happens after the L2 block gets included in an L1 block.| Chain | Confirmations | Approximate Time |
+Each blockchain’s confirmation number is different, and determined by Circle.
+Confirmation numbers are based on a variety of factors, including the blockchain’s history, potential for reorg, and overall network architecture.
+For layer-2 (L2) blockchains that settle transactions on a separate base layer, Circle waits for blocks on the layer-1 (L1) base blockchain.
+This happens after the L2 block gets included in an L1 block.| Chain | Confirmations | Approximate time |

 |---|---|---|